 Financial instruments (extract 2)

 Investments in equity instruments represent strategic investments.
 Deutsche Telekom has exercised the option of generally measuring these through other comprehensive income without recycling to profit or loss.
-This is due to the fact that Deutsche Telekom’s primary goal for strategic investments is not a short-term maximization of profit (trading).
 The acquisition and disposal of strategic investments is based on business policy considerations.

-d In the 2018 financial year, hedging costs relate entirely to cross currency basis spreads.
-For further information, please also refer to Note 40 “Financial instruments and risk management,” page 236 et seq.
+a The hedging costs relate entirely to cross-currency basis spreads.
+For further information, please refer to Note 42 “Financial instruments and risk management.”